LinShi11/csci-476-594-spring2021-private/lab02/README.md

 }
 ```

-After testing /bin/bash_shellshock, I would like to verify with /bin/bash, the one that supose to be patched and not vulnerable.
+After testing /bin/bash_shellshock, I would like to verify it with /bin/bash, the one that suppose to be patched and not vulnerable.
 ```
 [02/15/21]seed@VM:~/.../image_www$ export PS1='parent:>'
 parent:>foo='() { echo "normal function"; }; echo "attack";'